Accelerated First-Order Optimization under Nonlinear Constraints: Velocity Constraints

 We therefore conclude that the constraint $x(t)\in C$, which constrains the position $x$, is equivalent to a constraint on the forward velocity $\dot{x}^+$.
 We note that the velocity $\dot{x}$ is allowed to be discontinuous and need not exist for every $t\geq 0$.\footnote{We assume that $\dot{x}$ is of locally bounded variation, which means that on any compact interval $\dot{x}$ has countably many discontinuity points, where left and right limits exist.} For example, if the trajectory $x$ reaches the boundary of the feasible set, an instantaneous jump of the velocity might be required to ensure that $x$ remains in $C$.

 In discrete time, however, this equivalence between position and velocity constraints no longer holds, since $T_C(x)$ is only a first-order approximation of the feasible set.
 Thus, implementing $(x_{k+1}-x_k)/T \in T_C(x_k)$ may lead to infeasible iterates. \citet{ownWorkC} therefore suggest to introduce the velocity constraint $V_\alpha(x)$, see \eqref{eq:defVa} with $I=I_x$, which includes the restitution coefficient $\alpha > 0$.
-The following remarks motivate \eqref{eq:defVa}: \begin{itemize} \item[i)] For $x\in C$, the set $V_\alpha(x)$ reduces to the tangent cone $T_C(x)$ (assuming constraint qualification). \item[ii)] For a fixed $x\in \mathbb{R}^n$, $V_\alpha(x)$ is a convex polyhedral set involving only the active constraints $I_x$.
+The following remarks motivate \eqref{eq:defVa} and are important for understanding the accelerated algorithms presented subsequently: \begin{itemize} \item[i)] For $x\in C$, the set $V_\alpha(x)$ reduces to the tangent cone $T_C(x)$ (assuming constraint qualification). \item[ii)] For a fixed $x\in \mathbb{R}^n$, $V_\alpha(x)$ is a convex polyhedral set involving only the active constraints $I_x$.
 The set $V_\alpha(x)$ therefore amounts to a sparse and linear approximation of the feasible set $C$, even if $C$ is nonconvex. \item[iii)] In continuous time, the constraint $\dot{x}(t)^+\in V_\alpha(x(t))$ for all $t\geq 0$ implies

 for all $t\geq 0$ and all $i\in\{1,\dots,n_\text{g}\}$, which can be verified with Gr\"{o}nwall's inequality.
-This means that potential constraint violations decrease at rate $\alpha$. \end{itemize} The continuous-time gradient flow dynamics that were studied in \citet{ownWorkC} arise from the following equation:
+This means that potential constraint violations decrease at rate $\alpha$. \end{itemize}